 Trajan also conquered Mesopotamia, Assyria, and Armenia from the Parthian empire, but following his reign Rome abandoned the provinces due to their indefensibility.

 Aside from conquests Trajan also oversaw an extensive public works program to build sections of Rome as well as repair and expand Roman roads.
 Many works from his rule remain to this day such as Trajan’s Market and Trajan’s Column.

 Trajan also implemented a social welfare program called the ailmenta that helped orphans and poor children throughout the empire.
 Though limited in scope, policies like these endeared him to the commoners of the empire.

 Hadrian (117-138 CE)

-It is said that on Trajan’s deathbed he adopted Hadrian and named him his successor.
+Scholars believe that on Trajan’s deathbed he adopted Hadrian and named him his successor.
 The Roman Senate agreed with Trajan’s choice and named Hadrian as the next emperor.

 Hadrian oversaw a successful and stable rule, though it was bogged down by conflict with the Senate.

 Hadrian’s policies seemingly ran counter to his predecessor’s.
 Instead of an expansionist and aggressive posture, Hadrian preferred to shore up Rome’s borders and increase their defensive posture and capabilities.